A newborn bath that will have you in tears, it's that beautiful.

 I am not exaggerating, this is absolutely incredible, I was really in tears when I first saw it.
 Well... you can decide for yourself when you watch these three videos.
 To me, this is the essence of what nurturing your baby through touch looks like.

 You can clearly see why the first video has over 12 million views, the one with the twins over 20 million!
 Some comments say that she is the baby whisperer and I totally agree with them!

-Another thing she recommends is to not use soap every day, as this is in fact healthier for a baby's skin.
-What she has also learned over the years is that babies prefer your hands over wash cloths or sponges.
+Another thing she recommends is not to use soap every day, as this is, in fact, healthier for a baby's skin.
+What she has also learned over the years is that babies prefer your hands over washcloths or sponges.